andrewt3000/MachineLearning/README.md

     return 1/(1+np.exp(-z))
 ```

-Cost Function, aka error function - measures how inaccurate a model is. training a model minimizes the cost function. cross entropy or sum of squared errors are examples of cost functions.
+Cost Function, aka error function or loss function - measures how inaccurate a model is. training a model minimizes the cost function.
+Sum of squared errors is a common cost function for regression.
+Cross entropy (aka log loss or logistic loss) is a common cost function for binary classification.

 Number of times to iterate over the training - Typically you run the program until the training there is no improvement for a long period.
 Hopefully the training and test losses are converging on an acceptablely low error level.
 An epoch means the network has been been trained on every example once.